-Peace is possible; these leaders are capable of producing it.
+Peace is possible; Donald Trump and Joe Biden are capable of producing it.
 The Trump-Biden Peace Plan would be a great step forward for the United States and the world, and after accomplishing this, both men are expected to retire with dignity.
-Perhaps they will share the Nobel Peace Prize!
+Perhaps they will be jointly awarded the Nobel Peace Prize!